cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart1.md

 Please note the steps outlined in this guide aim to hit the majority use-case! :) Your project may need additional dependency and/or configuration changes.
 From what we have evaluated, the dependency changes recommended in this guide should minimal.
 However, as always, it is best practice to verify yourself what the breaking changes and/or requirements are for bumping to a new major version of a dev-dependency.

 ## Step 0.
 Delete the package-lock.json
-If your project has a package-lock.json.
-Delete it, otherwise the steps provided will not work.
+If your project has a `package-lock.json`, delete it, otherwise the steps provided will not work.

 ## Step 1.
 Update Terra-Toolkit
 Update the toolkit version: